Open-source CLI · v1.7.3 · Apache 2.0

 Cross-regulation

-Each AI Act article is mapped to corresponding GDPR, DORA, and NIS2 obligations.
-One scan surfaces requirements across all four regulations.
+Each AI Act article is mapped to ISO 42001, NIST AI RMF, SOC 2, OWASP, and 8 other framework obligations.
+One scan surfaces requirements across all 12 frameworks.

 regula gap .